-Minnesota's most popular nickname may be the Land of 10,000 Lakes, but not far behind is its moniker as the State of Hockey.
+Minnesota's most popular nickname may be the Land of 10,000 Lakes, but it's also known as the State of Hockey.

 Hockey is one of the most popular sports in Minnesota.
 Every year, more than 135,000 fans gather at the Xcel Energy Center for the Minnesota Boys State Hockey Tournament.
 The University of Minnesota women’s hockey team has won the NCAA National Championship eight times in the past 16 years, and the Minnesota Whitecaps joined the growing National Women's Hockey League in 21018.